Planetesimal: Definition of planetesimal

-The word planetesimal comes from the mathematical concept infinitesimal and literally means an ultimately small fraction of a planet.
+The word planetesimal is derived from the word infinitesimal and means an ultimately small fraction of a planet.

 While the name is always applied to small bodies during the process of planet formation, some scientists also use the term planetesimal as a general term to refer to many small Solar System bodies – such as asteroids and comets – which are left over from the formation process.
 A group of the world's leading planet formation experts decided at a conference in 2006 on the following definition of a planetesimal:

 A planetesimal is a solid object arising during the accumulation of orbiting bodies whose internal strength is dominated by self-gravity and whose orbital dynamics is not significantly affected by gas drag.
 This corresponds to objects larger than approximately 1 km in the solar nebula.

 Bodies large enough not only to keep together by gravitation but to change the path of approaching rocks over distances of several radii start to grow faster.
 These bodies, larger than 100 km to 1000 km, are called embryos or protoplanets.